smallwat3r/shopify-webhook-receiver/README.md

 ## 🧩 Allocate actions to events
 You can allocate different actions to do while an event is catched using the private functions in `dispatcher.py`
+You can read each event content using `self.data` from the `Dispatcher` class.

 **Example**
 The webhook topic `orders/create` is called.
 The `dispatch_event()` function will redirect the event to the private function `_orders_create()`.
-In this case, `_orders_create()` will retrieve the order id and customer email to send this data to an internal api.
+In this case, `_orders_create(self)` will retrieve the order id and customer email and do other stuff with this data.

 ```python
 # dispatcher.py